Enel X: History

-In 2019, Enel X started the “Vivi Meglio” project, which was aimed at promoting energy efficiency, technical modernization, as well as to enhance safety standards in construction industry.
+In 2019, Enel X started the "Vivi Meglio" project, which was aimed at promoting energy efficiency, technical modernization, as well as to enhance safety standards in construction industry.
 In the same year, Homix was presented at the IBM Center in Milan.
 Homix integrates Alexa and allows a development of the concept of intelligent thermostat: it transforms, in fact, the device into a digital instrument that learns from domestic habits, in order to help manage consumption, safety and lighting at home.

 In January 2020, Enel X took part in the Consumer Electronics Show - CES in Las Vegas.

 At the end of October 2020, Enel X Pay was founded with the aim of expanding the ecosystem of solutions for physical and digital payment services.
 In the same period, the acquisition of Paytipper S.p.A. and Cityposte Payment was completed.
 In 2022, Enel X’s electric mobility services have been incorporated into Enel X Way, the Enel Group’s new global business line entirely dedicated to sustainable mobility.
 Its aim is to accelerate the development of the charging infrastructure for electric vehicles.
-In the same year, the Enel Group’s electricity and gas commodity sales activities went under the management of Enel X. To this end, the Enel X Global Retail global business line was created to promote an integrated offer of “commodity” and “beyond commodity” solutions.
+In the same year, the Enel Group’s electricity and gas commodity sales activities went under the management of Enel X.

+On 11 October 2024, the company ceased its electric mobility business in North America and Canada, which had been managed by its subsidiary Enel X Way USA.
+To manage the closure, a specialized third-party firm was appointed, responsible for handling remaining operations and communications with customers and partners.
+In addition, in November 2024, the Enel X Way USA charging network was entrusted to VoltiE Group Inc. to ensure service continuity and the operation of JuiceBox devices.